 Not long ago, some new friends invited us over for dinner.
 We were eating some chips and salsa before the meal, and one of their kids came through the room and overheard the dad say something about a big project of his that had flopped.
 The kid then blurted out, rather loudly: “My dad fails a lot.”

 I responded with the first thing that came to mind: “That’s fantastic!”

 Failure is an option.

-If, like Tsh, you’re hoping to risk a bit more in 2014, I want you to get chummy with a friend of mine: failure.
+If, like Tsh, you’re hoping to risk more this year, I want you to get chummy with a friend of mine: failure.

 Here’s the part of the post where I dress failure up in fancy words that make it sound glorious: Failure is an opportunity for grace, nobility, and a re-focused sense of purpose.

 Hahaha.
 Okay.
 Now that’s over (whew!), here’s the part of the post where I’m more honest.

 Let’s be frank: failing is brutal.
 It’s deflating.
 Depressing.
 And the bigger the risk, the bigger the failure … and the bigger your hesitancy to get back on the horse.
 I think “celebrate failure” is actually fairly hollow advice, so please don’t think this post is saying “yay, failure!”
 It’s not.

 But failure is a handy proxy.
 It’s a side effect.
 If you’re trying new things, and those new things are outside of your comfort zone, you’ll end up failing at some of them.